Sales Tax & Use Tax

 Other Forms Regarding Sales & Use Tax

-Application for Sales Use Tax Exemption (PDF)
+Application for Sales Use Tax Exemption:

 - Who should use it: Religious, charitable, or educational organizations seeking an exemption from Sales and Use Taxes.